-Front Brake Rotor Inspection
+Front and Rear Brake Rotor Inspection

-The front brake rotor is 4mm thick when new.
-When rotor thickness drops below 3mm, the rotor should be replaced.
+Both the front brake and rear brake rotors are 4mm thick when new.
+If either rotor thickness drops below 3mm, the rotor should be replaced.

-The front brake rotor is each retained by Allen head bolts.
+The front and rear brake rotors are each retained by Allen head bolts that take a 6mm drive.
+These should be torqued to 22 ft-lbs.
 Take care when removing these for the first time; they are Loctited in place at the factory and it is easy to strip the Allen drive socket (we recommend heating the head of the bolt first to soften the adhesive).
-CSC stocks replacement rotors and Allen bolts; if you need a new rotor please call us at (800) 884-4173.
+We keep replacement rotors in stock; if you need a new rotor please call us at (800) 884-4173.